NetickNetworking/NetickEOSTransport/README.md

 };
 searchHandle.SetParameter(ref modeParam);

-// Filter by available slots
-var slotsParam = new LobbySearchSetParameterOptions
+// Filter by available capacity var slotsParam = new LobbySearchSetParameterOptions
 {
     Parameter = new AttributeData